f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   system network state active-network-range 100.64.0.0/12 Boston-r10900-1#

 This address range never leaves the inside of the appliance and will not interfere with any communication outside the rSeries device.
-There can however be address collisions if a device trying to manage rSeries via the out-of-band management port falls within this range, or an external management device or service falls within this range and communicated with rSeries over its out-of-band networking.
-This may result in rSeries not able to communicate with those devices.
+There can however be address collisions if a device trying to manage rSeries via the out-of-band management port falls within this range, or an external management device or service falls within this range and attempts to communicate with rSeries over its out-of-band networking.
+This may result in rSeries control plane not able to communicate with those devices.
+In-band traffic is not affected by these internal addresses an can overlap.

-Some examples would be any client trying to access the F5OS or tenant out-of-band interfaces to reach its’ CLI, GUI, or API.
+Some examples would be any client trying to access the F5OS layer or tenant out-of-band interfaces to reach its’ CLI, GUI, or API.
 Other examples would be external services such as SNMP, DNS, NTP, SNMP, Authentication that have addresses that fall within the RFC6598 address space.
 You may experience connectivity problems with these types of clients/services if there is an overlap.
 Note that this does not affect the data plane / in-band interfaces, it only affects communication to the out-of-band interfaces.

 If there is the potential for conflict with external devices that fall within this range that need to communicate with rSeries, then there are options to change the configured-network-range-type to one of sixteen different blocks within the RFC1918 address space.
 Changing this will require a complete appliance power-cycle, rebooting is not sufficient.
 Please consult with F5 prior to making any changes to the internal addresses.